Skip to Content

 Career Development

-Criminology and social policy students have access to a dedicated Careers Consultant who works with students to provide one-to-one support and advice on applying for jobs, preparing for interviews, developing C.V.s and enhancing career prospects.
+Criminology and Social Policy students have access to a dedicated Careers Consultant who works with students to provide one-to-one support and advice on applying for jobs, preparing for interviews, developing C.V.s and enhancing career prospects.
 Information on volunteering and internship opportunities are also available to enhance the skills and desirability of our students to employers.
-Moreover, students can choose to complete the Future Ready Skills Certificate which increases the employability of our students and provides them with the opportunity to hear the career journeys of former students.
-Students also have the opportunity to engage with potential employers through field trips, guest lectures, and the research collaborations they are exposed to throughout their studies.
+Moreover, students can choose to complete the Future Ready Skills Certificate which increases the employability of our students and provides them with the opportunity to hear about the career journeys of former students.
+Throughout their studies, students also have the opportunity to engage with potential employers through field trips, guest lectures, and engaged study opportunities in which students complete a tangible piece of research for a voluntary sector organisation.

 Please click on the link below to access a video from our dedicated Careers Consultant talking about the careers available to students studying criminology.